djspiewak/anti-xml/README.rst

 project using Git.
 Then, use SBT to build a JAR for the project.
 Everything you need will be in the ``com.codecommit.antixml`` package.
 Enjoy!

+The work-in-progress scaladoc can be found here_, archived on `the project CI server`_.
 The API should look fairly familiar to anyone who has used the ``scala.xml`` package.
 For example::